BLayman/Artificial-Life-Simulator/README.md

 ## Overview

+For a video overview and demo check out: https://www.youtube.com/watch?v=JCABsCcMQ6A&feature=youtu.be

 Artificial Life Simulator is a program for running a multi-agent system that is analogous to an ecosystem.
 The system is designed to be open-ended, with various parameters that the user can set.
 The system plays out on a 2D grid of land spaces and is centered around two main
 features: neural networks, and resources.